 The club specialises in epee fencing.

-Unfortunately R&REC are not currently in a position to run an adult beginners course.
-If you do want to do an adult's beginners course, then please contact Crawley Sword Fencing Club who are happy to start fencers at that club and then those fencers have a choice of remaining at Crawley, or transferring to R&REC once they have reached an intermediate standard and can provide their own equipment.
+Beginners: Unfortunately we are not currently in a position to run beginner courses.
+If you do want to do a beginners course then please contact Crawley Sword Fencing Club who are happy to start fencers at that club and then those fencers have a choice of remaining at Crawley or transferring to R&REC once they have reached an intermediate standard.

 Tuesday evening 7:00 - 9:30pm

 Footwork session for all fencers 7:00 - 7:15pm